btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-ServerSettings.md

 * Updating the server
 * Changing the domain name of the server

-You can run the following command line to give access to BTCPay to your server via SSH.
+You can run the following command line to give access to BTCPay Server to your server via SSH.

 ```bash
 sudo su -